-Following its assessment of nominees, the Governance Committee makes a recommendation to the Board of Directors to be voted upon at the Annual General Meeting or at a special meeting of the members.
+Following its assessment of nominees, the Governance Committee makes a recommendation of a slate to the Board of Directors.
+The Board then recommends a slate for the members of the Alliance at the Annual General Meeting or at a special meeting of the members.